Top Benefits of Pea Protein

 To understand why, consider the fact that hair is made of a specific protein called keratin.15 Like all tissues in the body, hair follicles need an ample supply of amino acids to rebuild keratin.
 By supplementing with high-quality pea protein powder that offers a complete source of essential amino acids, a person facing hair loss may be able to slow or stop their frustrating issue because their body will get more of the raw material needed to create and preserve healthy hair.

-As an allergen-free, gut-healthy supplement, Clean Lean Protein may also help slow or prevent hair loss by reducing inflammation and supporting immune and hormonal health.
+Clean Lean Protein may aid in slowing hair loss by reducing inflammation and supporting immune and hormonal health.
 Why?
 Because hormonal and immune dysfunction have both been shown to cause hair loss in some people.16 If you deal with frustrating hair loss, have you ever considered that your diet could be playing a role?

 Pea Protein for IBS